 Interstate 10 passes through Seguin, Luling, Columbus, and Sealy, before reaching the coastal plains approaching Katy.
 Once at Sealy, the freeway expands to six lanes as it approaches the Houston metropolitan area.

-Passing IH 45, IH 10 goes through several lane shifts for through traffic, due to left-hand exits, before reaching IH 69 & US 59 on the east side of Downtown.
+Passing IH 45, IH 10 goes through several lane shifts for through traffic, due to left side exits, before reaching IH 69 & US 59 (Eastex Freeway) on the east side of Downtown.
 Meeting Loop 610 and the Sam Houston Parkway (Beltway 8) on the east side of Houston, IH 10 presses east toward Baytown, carrying significant traffic to Beaumont and New Orleans.

 Leaving Baytown, IH 10 leaves urbanization and traverses coastal plains through Anahuac, before entering the Piney Woods of East Texas and Bayou country.
 Located in the middle of this is Beaumont, the last major city along IH 10 in Texas.
 The section between Houston and Beaumont follows former SH 73, with US 90 taking a more northerly track to reach Beaumont.

 Twenty miles after Beaumont is Orange and the Sabine River.
-On the high bridge above the Sabine River, 881 miles after entering Texas, IH 10 enters Louisiana.
+Crossing the high bridge above the Sabine River, 881 miles after entering Texas, IH 10 enters Louisiana.
+The freeway connecting Winnie to Beaumont opened to traffic on July 1, 1964, completing the 107 mile section of IH 10 between Houston and the Sabine River.2

 There are four Business loops for IH 10: